LearningEnthu/case-study-promotions/README.md

 - **Run the application**: Run `mvn spring-boot:run` to start the application.
 - **Access the application**: Open `http://localhost:8080` in your browser.
 - Every time the application is started, it reads the data from the CSV file and stores it in the cache.
 - The data is refreshed every 30 minutes.
+The new file should be placed at 'src/main/resources/' location with name 'promotions.csv'.
+And the system will pick the file.
+-

 ## API Endpoints